 Campaign tracking allows you to add tracking code to a URL so that visits coming through said link can be tracked.

-This is the work of the aforementioned Matt Owen, and is intended to help him to track the sharing of blog links on social media.
+This is the work of our social media manager, and is intended to help them to track the sharing of blog links on social media.

-Nothing after the hash symbol has any affect on the link, while it can also be shortened, using bit.ly for example, and the tracking will remain.
+This doesn’t have any affect on how the page displays, and it can also be shortened, using bit.ly for example, and the tracking will remain.

 This can be applied in a number of ways: to track referrals from a particular social source, an email campaign, online ads and more.